Getting Started

 • Your machine is set for use on a 110v outlet.
 Prior to starting the machine.
 Check to ensure the machine is off (the power switch is OFF when set to "0" or to the left position.
 The power switch is ON when the switch is set to "1" or to the right position).
 Make sure the drip tray is inserted accurately.

 • Plug your machine directly into a grounded socket (do not use an extension cord) and turn it on by using the ON/OFF switch on the upper left of the front panel.
-Ensure that the brew lever is in the down position.
+Ensure that the brew lever is fully in the down position.
+The brew lever should be straight up and down, not cocked at an angle.

 • Once the PID reaches its set temperature (around 7-8 minutes for 93C), allow an additional 5 minutes for the E61 group head to come to temperature, then you'll be ready to pull your first shots!